What Is Microcement?

 Anti-Slip Rated

-Certified for wet zones and outdoor surfaces
+Certified slip resistance available for wet rooms, pool surrounds, and outdoor zones

 65°C+

-Heat-Stable
+Heat-Stable Sealer

 3 Years